Lightning-Web-Components-Quicktips/Lightning-Web-Component-JWK-JWE/README.md

 Simple POC for encrypting strings using JWE with a JWK using [JS-JOSE](https://github.com/square/js-jose)

-Salesforce APEX does not necessarily support necessary cryptographic functions to derivate JWKs from other types of Cryptographic Keys, though it maybe possible to store them in an Java Key-store (which is Supported by Salesforce)?
+Salesforce APEX *does not necessarily support necessary cryptographic functions* (?) to derivate JWKs from other types of Cryptographic Keys, though it maybe possible to store them in an Java Key-store (which is Supported by Salesforce) However, some APIs require that values be encrypted *before* they are sent to the server, or additionally this code could make it possible to store String-data at-rest in Salesforce in such a way that only someone with access to a private-key could read it.

 For this demo I simply generated an SSH RSA Private/Public Key-pair in Java and output as a JWK: